YuriCosta/lolnames.gg/README.md

 ###### Step 2

-Use you text editor of choice to add translations.
+Use your text editor of choice to add translations.
 The line with `msgid ""` will have the English text and all you need to do is write the translations between the quotes where it says `msgstr ""`.
 You can [learn more about .po files here](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html) if you'd like but that isn't necessary to contribute.

 ###### Step 3